Inventory Management Guide

 9. Reduce the number of products you sell

-One of the best things some brands can do to optimize inventory management is to cut back on the products they sell (yes, you read that correctly!).
+One of the best things some brands can do to optimise inventory management is to cut back on the products they sell (yes, you read that correctly!).

 SKU rationalization is the process of identifying whether a product at the SKU level should be discontinued due to declining sales and overall profitability.